TD-Orch: Efficient Task-Data Orchestration for Distributed Systems with Application to Graph Processing

 In the \textit{sparse} mode, a vertex-centric execution flow is used: each active vertex $u \in U$ propagates its value down the source tree, activating all corresponding edges.
 The result values are then sent and merged along the destination tree.

 In contrast, the \textit{dense} mode uses an edge-centric execution flow.
 All active vertices $u \in U$ broadcast their values to all machines.
 Each edge $(u,v)$ is then executed if $u \in U$.

 The choice between sparse and dense mode is dynamically determined by the size of the active frontier in the current round.
-Specifically, if $\Sigma_{u\in{U}}deg(u)=o(P\cdot|U|)$ where $d(\cdot)$ denotes the out-degree of inter-machine edges, the sparse mode is used; otherwise, the dense mode is employed.

-This dynamic switching ensures that the execution remains both work- and communication-efficient in theory (with work and communication of $O(\Sigma_{u\in{U}}deg(u))$ as in Ligra and load-balanced due to the use of \ourname), while also achieving high performance in practice.
+Specifically, if $\Sigma_{u\in{U}}\deg(u)=o(P\cdot|U|)$ where $d(\cdot)$ denotes the out-degree of inter-machine edges, the sparse mode is used; otherwise, the dense mode is used.
+This dynamic switching ensures that the execution remains both work- and communication-efficient in theory (with work/communication of $O(\Sigma_{u\in{U}}\deg(u))$ as in Ligra and load-balanced due to \ourname), while also achieving high practical performance.